cfenollosa/os-tutorial/README.md

 - I never got to start from my own boot sector
 - College is hard so I don't remember most of it.
+- I'm fed up with people who think that reading an already existing kernel, even if small, is a good idea to learn operating systems.

 Inspired by [this document](http://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf) and the [OSDev wiki](http://wiki.osdev.org/), I'll try to make short step-by-step READMEs and code samples for anybody to follow.
+Honestly, this tutorial is basically the first document but split into smaller pieces and without the theory.

 Features
 --------

 - This course is a code tutorial aimed at people who are comfortable with low level computing.
+For example, programmers who have curiosity on how an OS works but don't have the time or willpower to start reading the Linux kernel top to bottom.
 - There is little theory.
 Yes, this is a feature.
 Google is your theory lecturer.
+Once you pass college, excessive theory is worse than no theory.
 - The lessons are tiny and may take 5-15 minutes to complete.
-This is the only way to learn.
-Grabbing a whole OS, even if small like Minix or TempleOS, is too overwhelming.
+Trust me and trust yourself.
+You can do it!
 - New lessons will be added about every week, at the same pace that I learn the concept